gem5bootcamp/gem5-bootcamp-env/README.md

 ## Beginners example

-The following can be used to run a basic gem5 simulation straight away:
+The following can be used within the Codespace container to run a basic gem5 simulation straight away:

 ```
 gem5-arm gem5/configs/example/gem5_library/arm-hello.py`